agera-sdk/previous-version-2/README.md

   - _Finding nodes_: The most common method for finding nodes by identifier is `by_path`, which accepts a node path.
   - _Node paths:_ Node paths are paths using the slash (`/`) separator and `..` and `.` portions.
 A `..` portion resolves to the parent and a `.` portion resolves to the current node.
 If a node path is absolute, that is, it starts with a path separator, it resolves a node relative to the topmost parent.
     - `node.get_path()` returns the absolute node path.
-  - _Node kinds:_ The `node.is::<NodeKind>` method can be used to test if a node is of a specific kind (it uses a private trait `NodeIs` that only the supported node kinds implement) and `node.to::<NodeKind>` performs a conversion for accessing very specific properties. `node.to()` returns an `Option<&SpecificNodeKind>` (it has interior mutability, that is why the returned borrow is immutable) and uses a private trait `NodeTo` similiarly to `node.is()`.
+  - _Node kinds:_ The `node.is::<NodeKind>` method can be used to test if a node is of a specific kind (it uses a private trait `NodeIs` that only the supported node kinds implement) and `node.to::<NodeKind>` performs a conversion for accessing very specific properties. `node.to()` returns an `Option<Arc<SpecificNodeKind>>` (it has interior mutability) and uses a private trait `NodeTo` similiarly to `node.is()`.
 Note that the set of node kinds cannot be extended.
 Node kinds have dedicated types for consulting their API documentation and also for accessing specific propereties.
 Example node kinds: `Button`, `Canvas` and `Modal`.
 Calling `Button::new` returns a `Node`; however `Button` itself is not the `Node` type.
 The home API documentation for `rialight::graphics` has a list of supported node kinds, referencing the dedicated types.
+    - _Composition:_ Any node contain another node.
+For instance, a button can contain further content inside, whether label, SVG or anything.
+    - _Focus:_ Any node that supports focus can be focused by default.
+This can be disabled for a specific node through `set_focusable()`.
+    - _Button:_ The `Button` node kind has variants, such as `primary()`, `secondary()` and `warning()`.
+      - Highly-customized buttons are often created as user UI components.
     - _Bitmap:_ The `Bitmap` node kind identifies a pixel grid including transparency.
 It is optimized and uses different representations inside (like RGB, RGBA and maybe more targetting the GPU).
     - _Svg:_ The `Svg` node kind represents scalable vector graphics, specifically the SVG file format.
 It can be configured to use RGBA bitmap caching (`use_bitmap_cache`) at any size.
       - Bitmap caching is clever and will generate a limited amount of bitmap caches.